InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Experiment

 \subsection{Analysis of Experimental Results}

 \textbf{Analysis 1: Overall Effectiveness of InfoTok}

-As shown in Tabs.~\ref{tab:geneval_results}, \ref{tab:genevalplus_results}, and \ref{tab:understanding_results}, InfoTok yields consistent gains on both generation and understanding benchmarks across all evaluated unified MLLMs.
-These results support our purpose: IB-regularized tokenization promotes compact yet sufficient visual tokens by prioritizing reusable structure and suppressing redundant high-entropy variations. \textbf{\textit{Therefore, instead of engineering more complex tokenizers, our proposed InfoTok improves unified MLLMs by explicitly regulating the information flow in visual tokenization.}}
+As shown in Tabs.~\ref{tab:geneval_results}, \ref{tab:genevalplus_results}, and \ref{tab:understanding_results}, our proposed InfoTok yields consistent gains on both generation and understanding benchmarks across all evaluated unified MLLMs.
+These results support our purpose: IB-regularized tokenization promotes compact yet sufficient visual tokens by prioritizing reusable structure and suppressing redundant high-entropy variations.
+Therefore, instead of engineering more complex tokenizers, InfoTok improves unified MLLMs by explicitly regulating the information flow in visual tokenization, pointing to a promising direction for exploring principled shared-token learning via information-theoretic regularization.

 \textbf{Analysis 2: Effects across Different Architectures}